Tams3d/T3D-GN-Presets/Readme.md

 - Instances are no longer internally supported. _Realize Instances_ must be explicitly used in case of **Instances**.
 This change is made to support _Depth_ in Realize Instances.
 - Mesh can no longer be converted to Fields, depreciated **Mesh To Field**
 - UV nodes requires mandatory UV input.
-Accesing Default UVMap attribute is no longer supported.
+Accessing Default UVMap attribute is no longer supported.
 - **Vertex Slide** is deprecated due to its instability and unsuitable use cases.

 > [!NOTE]